How to Solve Integer Linear Programming in Excel (With Easy Steps)

 STEP 5: Add Subject to Constraints

-• In the fifth step, we need to add subjects to the constraints.
+• Add subjects to the constraints.

-• We need to denote the type of variables whether they are binary or integer and the relation of the constraints.
+• We need to denote the type of variables, whether they are binary or integer and the relation of the constraints.

 Step-by-Step Procedures to Solve Integer Linear Programming in Excel

-• Click OK to proceed.
+• Click OK.

 Step-by-Step Procedures to Solve Integer Linear Programming in Excel

-• Again, click on Add.
+• Click on Add.

 Step-by-Step Procedures to Solve Integer Linear Programming in Excel

-• This time, type $E$10:$E$12 in the Cell Reference box, <= symbol from the drop-down menu, and =$G$10:$G$12 in the Constraint box.
+• Enter $E$10:$E$12 in the Cell Reference box, <= symbol from the drop-down menu and =$G$10:$G$12 in the Constraint box.

-• Then, click OK.
+• Click OK.

 Step-by-Step Procedures to Solve Integer Linear Programming in Excel